Readless

 Readwise Reader is the most feature-rich Pocket alternative in 2026, combining articles, PDFs, newsletters, RSS feeds, ebooks, and YouTube transcripts in a single reading hub.
 Its Ghostreader AI can summarize any saved article, define terms, and answer questions about what you're reading.
 For knowledge workers who spend 28% of their workweek on email alone (according to McKinsey research cited by cloudHQ), having one tool that centralizes all reading is a significant time saver.

-Readwise Reader starts at $5.59/month (Lite) or $10/month for full features including Ghostreader AI.
-There's no free plan, but for knowledge workers who read seriously, it's the gold standard.
+As of June 2026, the Reader app costs $9.99/month billed annually (or $12.99 month-to-month) and bundles Ghostreader AI.
+There's no free plan — just a 30-day trial — and the cheaper $5.59 Lite tier does not include the Reader app.
+For knowledge workers who read seriously, it's the gold standard.
 See our Readwise Reader pricing breakdown for the full details.

 Readless is the best Pocket alternative for newsletter readers who save articles but never finish them, using AI to summarize all your newsletters into one daily digest.
 According to Fast Company's analysis of Pocket data, the average saved article has a lifespan of just 37 days before it's effectively forgotten.
 Readless takes a fundamentally different approach: instead of yet another read-later queue, it delivers AI-generated summaries on your schedule.